xiaohutai/bolt-hierarchicalroutes/README.md

 # Hierarchical Routes

+Heh...
+The term "Hierarchical Routes" makes no sense.

 A simple way to get hierarchical content to work by using `menu.yml`.
 No assumptions or crazy features.